 What is a Good Rate of Return on Rental Properties?

 There is no hard and fast rule on what is a good ROI on rental properties.
 Many variables are involved.
-For example, the size of the property, location, and associated risk all affect the acceptable ROI.
-In general, anything above 15% ROI is considered a great investment, and 10% or better is considered a good ROI on rental properties.
-In fact, most experts state that the average real estate ROI ranges from 9% to 10%, and average commercial real estate ROI often edges up to around 11%.
-Naturally, private equity real estate ROIs (i.e., REIT-like investments tailored for high-net-worth individuals that aren’t subject to certain regulations) are much more volatile and can include double-digit gains — or substantial losses.
+For example, the size of the property, location and associated risk all affect the acceptable ROI.
+Anything above 15% ROI is considered a great investment, and 10% to 15% is considered a good ROI on rental properties.
+Most experts state that the average real estate ROI ranges from 9% to 10%, and average commercial real estate ROI often edges up to around 11%.
+Private equity real estate ROIs (i.e., REIT-like investments tailored for high-net-worth individuals that aren’t subject to certain regulations) are much more volatile.
+They can produce double-digit gains — or substantial losses.

 Single-Family vs. Multifamily Real Estate Investments

-Whether you should buy single-family properties or more substantial multifamily investments depends on your goals, your financial resources, and many other factors.
-It is usually easier beginning with single-family investments.
-They are easier to afford and finance as you build your portfolio and allow you to build home equity in addition to cash flow.
-However, multifamily investments usually generate higher incomes.
-Many investors start with a single-family investment, adding more houses to their portfolio as they are available and affordable.
-After they have gained some experience in real estate investment and dealing with tenants, they move up to multifamily investments.
+Whether you should buy single-family properties or more substantial multifamily investments depends on your goals, your financial resources and many other factors.
+Many investors start with a single-family investment, which is typically more affordable and easier to finance.
+After gaining some experience in real estate investment and dealing with tenants, they move up to multifamily investments, which usually generate higher incomes.
 This can be an excellent way to build your portfolio without taking on too much risk in the beginning.

 Factors and Considerations in Determining ROI

-We have mentioned a few factors in determining ROI already, but let’s produce a more comprehensive list for consideration.
-While you will never be able to predict all associated costs in advance, you can prepare by being aware of the typical costs that real estate investors encounter regularly.
+We previously mentioned factors that impact ROI, but here is a more comprehensive list.
+While you can never predict all associated costs in advance, you can prepare by being aware of the typical costs investors encounter.
 These may apply to your property:

 - Mortgage, property taxes, and insurance